Motteo1/alx-higher_level_programming/0x00-python-hello_world/README.md

 1. shell script that runs a python code (export PYCODE='print(f"Best School: {88+10}")')
 2. python script that prints exactly "("programming is like building a multilingual puzzle)"
 3. print the integer stored in the variable number, followed by Battery Street
+4. print the float stored in the variable number with a precision of 2 digits4. print the float stored in the variable number with a precision of 2 digits4. print the float stored in the variable number with a precision of 2 digits4. print the float stored in the variable number with a precision of 2 digits